google_counter

 Clinics that treat esophageal cancer

 In Germany, you can find a variety of clinics that provide esophageal cancer treatment.
 Most often, these are specialized departments of large university hospitals, where interdisciplinary tumor boards can take place.
+According to international rankings, these institutions are consistently rated among the best hospitals for treatment of esophageal cancer due to their comprehensive approach and exceptional success rates.
 Here are some of them:

 • University Hospital Frankfurt am Main, Department of Gastroenterology, Hepatology, Pulmonology, Allergology, Endocrinology and Diabetology